obokhove/wetropolis20162020/feedback/README.md

 21-02: Replacement small pump breaks down; not yet replaced but reserve pump is providing water in upstream reservoir in sinc with the random supply of water in the moor.
 Galton board pretty level.

-22-02: All is well but some fine-tuning.
+22-02: All is well but some fine-tuning, see further down for instructions.

-23-02: Some fine-tuning.
+23-02: Some fine-tuning, see further down for instructions.

-Comment board (click to enlagre) and photos set-up:
+Comment board (click to enlarge) and photos set-up:

 <img src="thumb_IMG_0557_1024.jpg" width="380"> <img src="thumb_IMG_0558_1024.jpg" width="380">
 <img src="thumb_IMG_0561_1024.jpg" width="380">